Safeguarding your enterprise from insider threats by monitoring the criminal activity of employees and contractors

 You’re continuously concerned about possible insider threats.
 The theft of intellectual property.
 Fraud.
 Embezzlement.
 Workplace violence.
 The source of any of these might be an employee, group of employees, contractor, or vendor partner.
 You’ve learned that inside criminal activity largely goes undetected—and worry that is making your organization, employees, and customers highly vulnerable.

 Your staff and customers or clients have peace of mind from knowing that a viable insider risk program is in place for your organization.
-You know that if an employee, contractor, or vendor partner is ever arrested, you’ll automatically be notified in as little as an hour.
+You know that if an employee, contractor, or vendor partner is ever incarcerated, you will automatically be notified in as little as an hour.
 By being better informed, you’re ready to take action in the event that criminal activity could put your company at risk—from fraud to violence in your workplace.

-Knowing that your enterprise’s reputation is safeguarded, you’re able to focus on activities that can contribute to the success of your organization.
+Knowing the reputation of your enterprise is safeguarded, you’re able to focus on activities that can contribute to the success of your organization.

-A Naval yard employee, Aaron Alexis, continued to maintain his security clearance, despite multiple arrests.
-None of the arrests led to prosecution.
+A Naval yard employee, Aaron Alexis, continued to maintain his security clearance, despite multiple bookings into custody.
+None of the bookings led to prosecution.
 Alexis subsequently murdered 12 people and injured three others in a mass shooting on September 16, 2013 at the headquarters of the Naval Sea Systems Command (NAVSEA) inside the Washington Navy Yard in Southeast Washington, D.C.